-- 1.1 Approve phase 1 for a two year new build development and acquisition programme for affordable housing subject to 6 monthly update reports to the Housing and Community Services Committee. - 1.2 Approve that progress also be monitored through meetings of the long established Strategic Housing and Planning Group. - 1.3 Approve that an initial new build and acquisition fund of upto £5.37m is established utilising £1.012m in Right to Buy receipts, Housing Revenue Account balances of £1.434 and borrowing approval of upto £2.924m. - 1.4 Note that development opportunities may change and arise both within and outside of any agreed programme and that officers will need to respond to those opportunities subject to necessary formal approvals. - 1.5 Note the intention to enter into subsequent phases of a new build programme to specifically include the possible creation of a separate development company or "special purpose vehicle". - 1.6 Note the recommendation of the Housing and Community Services Committee which was due to consider this matter at its 18th April 2013 meeting.
+- 1.1 Approve phase 1 for a two year new build development and acquisition programme for affordable housing subject to 6 monthly update reports to the Housing and Community Services Committee. - 1.2 Approve that progress also be monitored through meetings of the long established Strategic Housing and Planning Group. - 1.3 Approve that an initial new build and acquisition fund of upto £5.37m is established utilising £1.012m in Right to Buy receipts, Housing Revenue Account balances of £1.434 and borrowing approval of upto £2.924m. - 1.4 Note that development opportunities may change and arise both within and outside of any agreed programme and that officers will need to respond to those opportunities subject to necessary formal approvals. - 1.5 Note the intention to enter into subsequent phases of a new build programme to specifically include the possible creation of a separate development company or "special purpose vehicle". - 1.6 Note that this report will also need approval from the Finance and Management Committee.